 Opens for morning coffee, afternoon tea (both daily), lunch (daily except Monday & Tuesday) and dinner (daily except Tuesday).

-A la carte menu, daily changing Menu du jour, traditional roast Sunday lunch menu and freshly baked afternoon tea service are on offer.
+A la carte menu, Market menu, traditional roast Sunday lunch menu and freshly baked afternoon tea service are on offer.

 A vegetarian option is included daily.